• Skip to primary navigation

 4: Secure Your Budget

-Decide how much money you are going to put aside for your investment, and draw this up – officially, and on paper, just like you would do with any other type of budget.
+Decide how much money you will put aside for your investment, and draw this up – officially and on paper, just like any other type of budget.
+This step is recommended to ensure you know what you are working with.

-It’s a common first-time trader’s mistake to go beyond their means, or to make an exciting trade on a whim – only to realize they went far beyond what they should have gone with.
+It’s a common first-time trader’s mistake to go beyond their means or to make an exciting trade on a whim – only to realize they went far beyond what they should have gone with.

+Don’t do this; you’ll already be a more advanced trader than 99% of the other competitors on the floor.
 A first-time eco-investment budget doesn’t have to be astronomically large.
-Choose an amount that you are comfortable with forking out: not less, not more, but the amount you can afford to set aside to make more.
+Choose an amount you are comfortable forking out: not less, not more, but the amount you can afford to set aside to make more.

 Once you have set your budget, it’s time to proceed to the next step.